EmilHvitfeldt/ISLR-tidymodels-labs/docs/09-support-vector-machines.md

 ## ROC Curves

-ROC curves can easily be created using the `roc_curve()` from the yardstick package.
+ROC curves can easily be created using the `roc_curve()` function from the yardstick package.
 We use this function much the same way as we have done using the `accuracy()` function, but the main difference is that we pass the predicted class probability to `estimate` instead of passing the predicted class.

 ```r